Sheky1/hospital-project-frontend/README.md

 A large project made in React at the teamlead position for frontend, for an university course "Software Engineering".
 The project was done in 4 months, with a team of 5 people.
 It was done in React, accoring to the project specification, and deployed with [Docker}(https://www.docker.com/) and [Kubernetes](https://kubernetes.io/).

+There are 7 roles: admin, doctor, nurse, biochemist, technician and recepcionist

 ## Patient preview

 ![Patients](./patient-preview.png)